produkt-manager/focusstacking/README.md

 Depending on the inbound images, the resulting image may include image errors, and therefore the process requires postprocessing steps.

-# Implementation
+# Installation

-## Installation of Toolchain of Xilinx Kria
+## Installation of Xilinx Kria KV260

 Install board and accessory pack and the required monitors, computers or keyboards as described in the getting started guide published on the Xilinx homepage.
 The following project describes configurations that allow you to use an VLC player instead of an attached monitor.